-Our Nominating and Corporate Governance Committee consists of Vincent L. DiVito and Steven Henderson, Eric Gangloff will be appointed to the Nominating and Corporate Governance Committee, and will serve as Chairperson, immediately following the retirement of our secured loan to Summit Investment Services, LLC.
+Our Nominating and Corporate Governance Committee consists of Eric Gangloff, Vincent L. DiVito and Steven Henderson, with Mr. Gangloff serving as Chairperson.
 The composition of our Nominating and Corporate Governance Committee meets the requirements for independence under Nasdaq Stock Market listing standards and SEC rules and regulations.
 Pursuant to its charter, our Nominating and Corporate Governance Committee will, among other things:

-- identify, evaluate and make recommendations to our Board regarding nominees for election to our board of directors and its committees; - evaluate the performance of our Board and of individual directors; - consider and make recommendations to our Board regarding the composition of our Board and its committees;
+- · identify, evaluate and make recommendations to our Board regarding nominees for election to our board of directors and its committees; - evaluate the performance of our Board and of individual directors; - consider and make recommendations to our Board regarding the composition of our Board and its committees;